omec-project/upf/README.md

 ## License

-The UPF implementation is licensed under the [Apache License, version 2.0](./LICENSES/Apache-2.0.txt).
+The project is licensed under the [Apache License, version 2.0](./LICENSES/Apache-2.0.txt).